Atsuko Hirai, the Kazushige Hirasawa Professor Emerita of History, dies at age 78

 Professor Hirai’s survivors include a sister, Hideko Misawa of Tokyo, nephews Yutaka Misawa of Tokyo and Tooru Hirai of Otsuki-shi, Yamanashi, a niece, Eri Hirai of Otsuki-shi, Yamanashi, and many friends in the U.S. and Japan.

-Bates will hold a memorial service for Professor Hirai in the fall.
+Bates will hold a memorial service for Professor Hirai at 4:15 p.m. on Thursday, Sept.
+25, in Olin Arts Center, followed by a reception in the Museum of Art.
 In lieu of flowers, those wishing to commemorate her life may make a contribution to The Professor Atsuko Hirai Scholarship Fund, Bates College, Lewiston ME 04240.